technosophos/helm-ksonnet/README.md

-# Helm KSonnet Plugin
+# Helm ksonnet Plugin

-This is an _EXPERIMENTAL_ plugin for supporting ksonnet/jsonnet for Helm charts.
+This is an _EXPERIMENTAL_ plugin for supporting ksonnet/Jsonnet for Helm charts.

-The KSonnet [library](https://github.com/ksonnet/ksonnet-lib) is highly experimental, therefore this plugin is also experimental.
+The [ksonnet library](https://github.com/ksonnet/ksonnet-lib) is highly experimental, therefore this plugin is also experimental.
 Do not use it for production systems.

 ## Installation